chrishumboldt/rocket-propel/README.md

 ### Layout Responsive

+##### breakpoint($breakpoint, $breakpoint-type: false, $orientation: false)
+A mixin to generate media queries based on the preset Webplate view types or a custom value.
+The options for $breakpoint are large, fluid, small or an em/px value example breakpoint(50em). $breakpoint-type can be min or max to set the min/max-width of the query and $orientation set the orientation of the breakpoint.
+False values are ignored.

 ##### limit()
 Assigns a maximum width to an element based on the $limit-width variable and centers it.
 Once the screen size is below the limit the element will become fluid and adjust its width to a 100%.
 Used mainly to contain row elements.